codefresh-io/docs.codefresh.io/_docs/installation/gitops/migrate-cli-runtimes-helm.md

 toc: true
 ---

 Codefresh has transitioned to Helm-based Runtimes for GitOps.
-CLI-based GitOps Runtimes are considered legacy and will be deprecated.
+CLI-based GitOps Runtimes are deprecated.
 If you have CLI-based GitOps Runtimes, you can migrate the Runtimes to preserve important data and install the new Helm GitOps Runtime.

 When you migrate the CLI-based Runtime, the Git Sources, external clusters, and Argo Rollouts installed on external clusters, are moved from the installation repository to the [Shared Configuration Repository]({{site.baseurl}}/docs/installation/gitops/shared-configuration/).